Table of Contents

 Vitamin E and other supplements can be helpful for reproductive performance in female dogs.
 Depending on their needs, they might also need additional nutrients to favor reproduction (4).

 To answer this question, we can proceed based on a scientific study published in the Journal of Veterinary Pharmacology and Therapeutics.
 The researchers gathered information from studies published between 2004 and 2014.
 They were all about dietary supplements to solve or prevent joint health problems.

-They had anti-inflammatory effects: By relieving inflammation, these supplements ease pain and discomfort in the joints.
-It slows down the progression and other inflammatory conditions.
+- They had anti-inflammatory effects: By relieving inflammation, these supplements ease pain and discomfort in the joints.

-They displayed anticatabolic potential: Catabolism is the breakdown of tissues.
+- They displayed anticatabolic potential: Catabolism is the breakdown of tissues.
 Degeneration activates catabolism, causing progressive wear down of healthy organs.
 The supplements studied in this article showed anticatabolic potential.
-In other words, they prevent the wear down of healthy tissues and protect them from degeneration.
+In other words, they prevent the wear down of healthy tissues.